Sexual Violence in India

 Sexual violence is a major problem faced by women and girls in India.
 It is already a challenge for survivors to obtain justice in the Indian legal system, and those from the country’s marginalized communities face even more major barriers.

-Recent reports show an increase in incidents of sexual violence against children, with reporting doubling between 2012 and 2016.
+Recent reports from The BBC show an increase in incidents of sexual violence against children, with reporting doubling between 2012 and 2016.
 Current estimates hold that about four out of 10 rape survivors in India are minors.
+Read more from NPR.

 Although about 100 new cases are reported every day to the police, reporting rates throughout the country are devastatingly low, with one government survey finding that 99.1 percent of cases go unreported.